 The principal will notify the parents/guardian and request a Parent - School Team meeting.
-If the student is not exhibiting signs/ symptoms of compromised health to the best of the school nurse's ability, the administrator will request the student's parent/ guardian pick up the student within a reasonable time frame.
-If a parent/guardian/caretaker is unavailable, the student will remain under in-house suspension for the remainder of the school day.
-Any class work missed because of the offense will be made up under in-house suspension on the following day.
+If the student is not exhibiting signs/symptoms of compromised health, according to the school nurse's evaluation, the administrator will request the student's parent/guardian pick up the student within a reasonable time frame.
+If a parent/guardian/caretaker is unavailable, the student will remain under in-school suspension for the remainder of the school day.
+Any class work missed because of the offense will be made up under in-school suspension on the following day.
 The administrator will convene the Student Support Team.